dataiku/dss-plugin-onnx-exporter/README.md

 With this Dataiku DSS plugin one can export `Visual Deep Learning` and `Keras .h5 models` to ONNX format

-## When to use this plugin ?

-This plugin aims at offering an easy way to deploy Deep learning models to various machines and environment with the onnx runtime.
-You can learn about all the languages, architectures and hardware accelaration available [here](https://microsoft.github.io/onnxruntime/)

 ## What is ONNX ?

 ONNX is an open format built to represent machine learning models.
 ONNX defines a common set of operators - the building blocks of machine learning and deep learning models - and a common file format to enable AI developers to use models with a variety of frameworks, tools, runtimes, and compilers.
 [More info here](https://onnx.ai/about.html)

+## Why use this plugin ?

+This plugin aims at offering an easy way to deploy Deep learning models to various machines and environments with the onnx runtime.
+You can learn about all the languages, architectures and hardware accelaration supported by onnx runtime [here](https://microsoft.github.io/onnxruntime/)

 ## Description